qiime2/amplicon-docs/docs/explanations/getting-started.md

 (getting-started:plugins)=
 ### Plugins and actions

-There is no microbiome-specific functionality (or even bioinformatics-specific functionality) in the QIIME 2 Framework.
-Rather all of the analysis functionality comes in the form of {term}`plugins <plugin>` to the framework.
+All of the analysis functionality in QIIME 2 comes in the form of {term}`plugins <plugin>`.

 Plugins define {term}`actions <action>`, which are the individual commands that you'll run in an analysis workflow.
-For example, the `q2-feature-table` plugin, which is included in the amplicon distribution, defines the actions listed [here](../references/plugin-reference/plugins/feature-table/index).
+For example, the `q2-feature-table` plugin defines the actions listed [here](../references/plugin-reference/plugins/feature-table/index).
 If you did't have the `q2-feature-table` plugin installed, you wouldn't have access to those actions.

 Three types of actions can be defined by plugins: {term}`methods <method>`, {term}`visualizers <visualizer>`, and {term}`pipelines <pipeline>`.